Step 2: Single Variant Association Tests

 Conditional Analysis Columns

-, additional columns are output:
+When using --condition=, additional columns are output:

 Note: Association results are reported with regard to Allele2 (the alternative allele).